In this section

 About cyclic vomiting syndrome

 Cyclic vomiting syndrome is one of the more unrecognized, misdiagnosed and mysterious childhood diseases.
 Children with CVS experience severe, recurring vomiting episodes but remain completely symptom-free for weeks or even months between the episodes.
-Over the course of 24 to 48 hours, a child could have more than 30 vomits and a few can vomit hundreds of times per episode.
+Anywhere between hours and several days, a child could have more than 30 vomits and a few can vomit hundreds of times per episode.

-A child’s vomiting could lead to dehydration and a visit to the emergency room, where doctors commonly mistake CVS for gastroenteritis (irritation or infection of the stomach and intestines), food poisoning, or gastroesophageal reflux disease.
-One characteristic that distinguishes CVS is that the vomiting bouts usually follow a specific pattern — they often start at the same time of day (early morning), have the same symptoms and last the same amount of time.
+A child’s vomiting could lead to dehydration and a visit to the emergency room, where doctors commonly mistake CVS for illnesses like gastroenteritis (i.e. ‘stomach bug’) or food poisoning.
+One characteristic that distinguishes CVS is that the vomiting bouts usually follow a specific pattern — they often start at the same time of day (such as early morning), have the same symptoms and last the same amount of time

-Cyclic vomiting syndrome is closely associated with abdominal migraines, and about 80 percent of children with CVS will also have abdominal migraines.
+Cyclic vomiting syndrome is closely associated with abdominal migraines and migraine headaches, and about 80 percent of children with CVS will also have abdominal migraines.

 What causes cyclic vomiting syndrome?